It's such a valuable recording because our childhood experiences shape SO MUCH of our adult life.

-Healing helps us MOVE BEYOND the wound.
-It is no longer influential in any way.
+Healing helps us MOVE BEYOND the wound so it is no longer influential in any way.

-Our internal (thoughts, feelings), and external (life, job, relationships) realities are undistorted by the torqued "filters of the wound".
+Our internal states (thoughts, feelings, beliefs), and external reality (life, job, relationships) are undistorted by the torqued filters of the wound.

 And the "safety" of the coping mechanism, could be robbing that person of years of joy-filled, supportive and rewarding relationships with others.